Stories From The Center on Colfax

 More than 550 volunteers contributed over 18,000 hours of service to The Center.

-Ron talks about the importance of appropriate healthcare coverage and the people he helps through The Center’s healthcare enrollment program.
+Healthcare Enrollment Program Manager, Ron DeVries, talks about the importance of appropriate healthcare coverage and the people he helps through The Center’s healthcare enrollment program.
 Ron helped 345 people find health insurance in 2018.

 Sable describes The Center’s Transgender Program provides information and referrals as well as support groups for people with questions about their gender identity.
 In 2018, 1,456 folks took part in Center programs.